jamesaoverton/obo-tutorial/docs/processing-data.md

 Ontologies are designed to support data sharing.
 There's a lot of scientific data in tables, such as spreadsheets and relational databases.
 But tables are hard to share.
 Even if we use IRIs as global names instead of local names, as we do in [data-after.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-after.csv), there's still the rigid structure of columns to deal with -- you can't merge two tables until they have the same columns in the same order.

 It's easier to share data if we have a more flexible data structure.
 Linked data standards use a very flexible data structure: graphs, in the sense of "networks".
-There are many other meanings for the word "graph" but here we mean a set of nodes connected by links, sometimes called vertices and edges.
+There are many other meanings for the word "graph" but here we mean a set of nodes connected by links, sometimes called "vertices" and "edges".
 In a graph it's the connections between nodes that carry most of the information, and the order isn't important.
 When two graphs share some nodes, it's very easy to merge them into a single graph.

 The [Resource Description Framework (RDF)](http://www.w3.org/RDF/) is the fundamental linked data standard for graphs.
 An RDF graph is build up from nodes and links between them.
 In RDF we call the first node the *subject*, the link the *predicate*, and the second node the *object*.
 The direction of the link is important!
 The subject is named with an IRI.
 The type of predicate is named with another IRI.
 And the object can be a node with an IRI or a *literal* with data such as a string or integer.
 Literals can have a data type, specified by an IRI.
 We call the whole thing a *triple*: subject-predicate-object.
 The predicate expresses some relationship between the subject and the object, so we can think of the triple as making a statement: subject A has relation B to object C.